system-er/Godot3DInterpreter/README.md

 # last changes:
   01.03.2023: moved to Godot 4.0 RC6, added expressions computed by commander direct for example type in commander 2 + 1
   02.03.2023: moved to Godot 4.0, added new mesh for turtle that looks to direction
-  04.03.2023: patched bugs, new interpreterprogram tree.g3i
+  04.03.2023: fixed bugs, new interpreterprogram tree.g3i